Becoming an Irish citizen through naturalisation

 If your application for naturalisation is based on your marriage or civil partnership with an Irish citizen, you will have to send documents that show your spouse’s nationality and also evidence that you have been married for 3 years.

-Some of the documents you need to send have to be certified as ‘true copies’ by a solicitor, notary, commissioner for oaths or a peace commissioner.
+Some of the documents you need to send must be certified as ‘true copies’ by a solicitor, notary, commissioner for oaths or a peace commissioner.
 You can ask a solicitor to certify your documents when you are making your statutory declaration (see Step 4 below).
 These include:

 - Your birth certificate